Shaka42/Derpin_project_2025/README.md

 - Drop duplicate rows (keep first).
 - Retain indicators with at least one non-missing value.

 # Communicating Composite Vulnerability

-## Composite Vulnerability Index by Region
+## Composite Vulnerability Index (CVI)

-The **Composite Vulnerability Index (CVI)** is the average of four dimensions:
+The CVI combines four factors into one score:
-- Health System Vulnerability
+- Health system vulnerability
-- Mean Adequacy Ratio (nutrition adequacy)
+- Nutrition adequacy
-- Per Capita Food Consumption
+- Per capita food consumption
-- Vulnerability to Climate Change
+- Climate change vulnerability

-This provides a single measure (**0 = low, 1 = high**) to compare regions.
+**Scale:** 0 = low, 1 = high

-> **Insight:**
-> Acholi, Lango, and Busoga are the most vulnerable regions, while Kampala and Elgon are the least.
+**Insight:** Acholi, Lango, and Busoga are the most vulnerable.
+Kampala and Elgon are the least.
-> This suggests interventions should target the high-risk regions first to strengthen resilience.
+➡️ Support should focus first on the high-risk regions.

 ---

-## Health System Vulnerability Index
+## Health System Vulnerability

-The **Health System Vulnerability Index** measures a region’s susceptibility to health system challenges.
-Scale: **0 = low vulnerability, 1 = high vulnerability.**

-> **Insight:**
+Shows how much regions are at risk from weak health services.

-> Lango is the most vulnerable region, while Kampala is the least.
+**Insight:** Lango is the most vulnerable.
+Kampala is the least.
-> Prioritize interventions in high-risk areas like Lango to improve resilience.
+➡️ Improving health systems in Lango and similar regions will reduce risk.

 ---

-## Nutrition Adequacy vs Food Consumption by Region
+## Nutrition Adequacy vs Food Consumption

-This chart compares **per capita food consumption** with the **mean adequacy ratio of nutrients** across regions.

-- Regions higher on the chart = better nutrient adequacy (even if food consumption is low).
+Compares how much food people eat with how nutritious it is.

+- Higher = better nutrition
-- Regions further right = higher food consumption (though this does not always guarantee adequate nutrition).
+- Further right = more food

-> **Insight:**
-> Some regions consume more food but still have low nutrient adequacy, highlighting the need for **diverse diets** and **nutrition-focused interventions**.
+**Insight:** Some regions eat more food but still lack good nutrition.
+➡️ Programs should promote balanced diets, not just bigger food supply.

+---

+## Vulnerability to Climate Change
+Shows how regions are exposed to risks like droughts and floods.

+**Insight:** Kigezi, Busoga, and Ankole are most at risk.
+Kampala and Elgon are least.
+➡️ High-risk regions need urgent climate adaptation.
 ---

 ## Vulnerability to Climate Change Index by Region